Film Degree Programs in Atlanta

 Master of Arts in Film Studies

 Before students can begin this program, they must complete specific undergraduate coursework in film studies.
 Once admitted, students take five core graduate seminars, which cover topics in theory, film genres, film history, research and author's rights.
-Students also choose three additional electives, which may include film figures, silent cinema, screenplay writing or film analysis, to name a few.
+Students also choose three additional electives, which may include film figures, classical films, scriptwriting or film criticism, to name a few.
 The program concludes with a thesis.
 It usually takes about two years to finish this program.

 PhD Certificate in Film Studies